-Everyone knows that it’s important to keep the lines of communication open in families.
+Everyone knows that it's important to keep the lines of communication open in families.
 But that is often easier said than done.
-The purpose of Let’s Talk is to foster better communication betweem generations by encouraging frequent “little” non-confrontational conversations.
-Too often, “a talk” means a parent lectures and a teen rolls his eyes.
+The purpose of Let's Talk is to foster better communication between generations by encouraging frequent "little" non-confrontational conversations.
+Too often, a talk means a parent lectures, and teens roll their eyes.
 Or what starts out as an opportunity to talk turns into questions that are answered in monosyllables.

 "How was your day?"

 Discuss what's going on in The News, think about some of the Conversation Starters and explore A Page from a Diary.
 Share your responses and practice communicating respectfully.
 Choose one of the topics below.
 Ask "what do you think about this?
 "And see where the conversation takes you.

 Listen with patience and respect.
 Don’t interrupt or offer advice or try to persuade.
 Simply listen respectfully and share your opinions when it is your turn to speak.